Commercial Ceiling Cleaning in Phoenix, AZ

 - Restaurants, Bakeries – every 90 days

-- General office space – once every 12-18 months
+- General Office Space – once every 12-18 months

 - Water damage – immediately or as soon as possible

-What are the benefits of having my tiles cleaned?As we mentioned earlier, smoke and grease can discolor tiles and make them look dirty.
+What are the benefits of having my ceiling tiles cleaned?As we mentioned earlier, smoke and grease can discolor tiles and make them look dirty.
 This can reduce the effective light in an area.
 By cleaning the tiles the ambient light level increases which makes for a more pleasant work environment.
 Well-lit work environments have proven to add significantly to increased productivity.

 But there are other issues that need to be addressed as well.
 Restaurants and bakeries, or any area where food is being prepared, have to consider the health issues as well.
 Health departments have certain minimum standards of cleanliness and will close any kitchen that falls below those standards.
 Ceiling tiles and vinyl walls are particular targets because the oils, greases and organic matter from the cooking process are great breeding grounds for bacteria.
 Consider the costs of fines and closure if the walls and ceilings do not pass inspection.

-Keeping those surfaces clean and free of bacteria will score points with the health department, but cleaning your tiles has another economic benefit as well.
+Keeping these surfaces clean and free of bacteria will score points with the health department, but cleaning your tiles has another economic benefit as well.
 Not only is cleaning the tiles and walls less expensive than replacing them, there can also be lost productivity when having to shut down an operation while tiles are replaced.
 That is a double shot to your bottom line.

 What if I just paint my ceiling tiles?Generally painting ceiling tiles is not a good idea.
 When tiles are manufactured they are 'painted' or 'colored' with a fire retardant material to reduce fire hazards.
 When you paint over the tiles you have effectively removed the retardant capabilities and actually created a fire hazard.
 Many manufacturers offer multiple colors in their tiles or look for paint that will meet fire code standards.